 How Do You Find a Niche Market?

-Either way, the process of finding a niche market is basically identical to the process of coming up with a great business idea.
+Either way, finding a niche market is basically identical to the process of coming up with a great business idea.
 Here’s where to start:

 What Are You Passionate About?